square/square-dotnet-sdk/doc/models/subscription.md

 # Subscription

-Represents a customer subscription to a subscription plan.
+Represents a subscription to a subscription plan by a subscriber.

 For an overview of the `Subscription` type, see [Subscription object](https://developer.squareup.com/docs/subscriptions-api/overview#subscription-object-overview).